gxite/gxite.github.io/flip.md

 Additional holes can be added to the sides of the desk to enable the stacked configuration to be better secured.
 As it is now, the stacked configuration poses a hazard to young children.
 On hind sight,  1/2 inch plywood would have been more than sufficient.
 This would make each unit lighter and easier to handle as well.

-Future iterations could explore more reliable means to assemble

 October 2019